robrez/bootstrap-modules/packages/bootstrap-css/README.md

 This will enable authors of webComponents who might be using shadow dom to import bits of bootstrap a-la-carte into an shadow root.
 For example, need the bootstrap grid? import just that.

+The effectiveness and development experience of this methodology will be evaluated... some things may end up need to be promoted to web-components

 ## Differences

 Although this package will aim to use things as-is, there are some areas that have potential for improvement.
 These areas will be evaluated: